 Also at this pre-operative visit, we will take before surgery pictures, draw blood to do a CBC, and get an in-depth health history from you.
 If you are a smoker, surgeons like you to stop smoking entirely or for at least two weeks before the procedure.

 It is always important that you reveal your entire health history.
 Never feel shy or embarrassed.
 Our surgeons want to know all they can about your medical background.
 All your personal health and lifestyle factors are part of your surgical plan.

-Once you decide a tummy tuck is right for you, start by making an appointment with one or more surgeons.
-While at your consultation with one of our experienced plastic surgeon at La Jolla Cosmetic Surgery Centre, talk to him or her about your specific goals and expectations.
+Once you decide you want a tummy tuck, start by making appointments with one or more surgeons.
+While at your consultation with one of our experienced plastic surgeons at La Jolla Cosmetic Surgery Centre, talk to him or her about your specific goals and expectations.
 By discussing your specific expectations, a surgeon will be able to examine you and tell you what can be achieved with your body.
-The more you share in a consultation with the surgeon, the more likely you are to be happy with your result.
+The more you share in consultation with the surgeon, the more likely you are to be happy with your result.